Java under the Microscope: Stack, Heap, and GC using Code Examples

 Heap (memory for objects)

-Creates objects using new.
+Creates objects via new.

 Young Generation: Eden + Survivor.

-The Heap size is usually larger than the Non-Heap size.
+Heap size is usually larger than Non-Heap.

 Young Generation